 If you become injured or fall ill and have to take some time off work, you may be eligible for a temporary incapacity benefit to help you until you can work again.

-In order to claim a temporary incapacity benefit, you need to have been absent from work because of injury or illness for three months within a period of 12 consecutive months immediately prior to lodging your claim.
+To claim a temporary incapacity benefit, you generally need to have been absent from work because of injury or illness for sixty working days (pro-rata if you work part time) within a period of 12 consecutive months immediately prior to lodging your claim.
+If you were injured or became ill before 1 July 2019, please call us on 1800 331 685 to discuss your claim.

 If you qualify for an inbuilt temporary incapacity benefit you’ll be paid a monthly payment for up to two years, provided you continue to satisfy the eligibility requirements.